jennguyen1/nhuyhoa/_posts/2016-02-27-Bayesian-Estimation.md

-# Frequentist vs Bayesian Statistics.
+# Frequentist vs Bayesian Statistics

 There is a distinction between frequentist and Bayesian statistics.